 The early days of fall are days filled with activities that signal the end of one season and the beginning of shorter days leading towards winter.

-It feels a bit like a race against time: will everything get done in time?
+It feels a bit like a race against Mother Nature: will everything get done in time?

-Once all chores have been done, then it is time already to get ready for Christmas.
+Once all chores have been done, then it is time to get ready for Christmas.
 Yes, Canadians do think of Christmas in October.
-It is the best time to get all those outdoor lights strung along the roof before the weather turns cold.
+It is the best weather (not cold enough to freeze hands yet) to string all those outdoor lights along the roof.